Contacts and Referrals

 The child/young person will be seen as soon as possible if the decision is taken that the contact will progress to a referral requiring further assessment.
 See Hertfordshire Social Work Procedures Manual, Child and Family Assessments Procedure.

-If the referrer made the referral on behalf of someone else or referred on information s/he received, they will be reminded that it is their responsibility to feed back the actions to the person they received the information from.
+If the referrer made the referral on behalf of someone else or referred on information they received, they will be reminded that it is their responsibility to feed back the actions to the person they received the information from.

 In the case of contacts from the public, feedback must be consistent with the rights to confidentiality of the child/young person and their family.